Take a walk around Jerusalem and experience just what this magical city has to offer.

 Another stunning walking tour is a tour that will take you to visit both the Old City and Bethlehem, the birthplace of Jesus Christ.

-You can also participate in a free walking tour on any given Saturday in Jerusalem organized by the municipality.
+You can also participate in a walking tour on any given Saturday in Jerusalem organized by the municipality.
 The tours are given by professional tour guides and are in English.
 There are also many other organized guided tours of Jerusalem that involve sightseeing by foot.